Oscillating dynamical friction on galactic bars by trapped dark matter: Model

 \subsection{Model of Galactic bar}

-We model the bar potential with a quadrupole rotating at pattern speed $\Omegap$:
+We model the bar with a quadrupole rotating at pattern speed $\Omegap$:

 where $(r,\vartheta,\varphi)$ are the usual spherical coordinates.
-The radial dependence of the bar potential is
+The radial dependence of the bar potential is \citep{Chiba2020ResonanceSweeping}

-where $A$ is the dimensionless strength of the bar and $b$ describes the ratio between the bar scale length and the corotation radius $\rCR$.
+where $A$ is the dimensionless strength of the bar, $\vc$ is the local circular velocity, and $b$ describes the ratio between the bar scale length and the corotation radius $\rCR$.
 This potential is designed to lengthen as the bar slows.
-We fit our model to that of \cite{sormani2015gas3} at the Galactic plane ($\vartheta = \pi/2$) and obtain $A=0.02, b=0.28$.
-By default, we use the current bar pattern speed $\Omegap = 35 \kmskpc \simeq 35.8 \iGyr$ \citep{Binney2020Trapped,Chiba2021TreeRing,Clarke2021ViracGaia}.
+We fit our model to that of \cite{Sormani2015GasIII} at the Galactic plane ($\vartheta = \pi/2$) and obtain $A=0.02, b=0.28$.
+By default, we set $\vc = 235 \kms$ and $\Omegap = 35 \kmskpc \simeq 35.8 \iGyr$ \citep{Binney2020Trapped,Chiba2021TreeRing,Clarke2021ViracGaia}.